PriyaShrinithi/Titanic/README.md

 # Titanic

 ## EDA:
-  To understand the dataset better, we did Exploratory Data Analysis using pandas.
+  To understand the dataset better, we did an Exploratory Data Analysis using pandas and Numpy.
   ### Observations:
+    From that, we have observed that the Titanic train Dataset has a total of 891 rows and the test Dataset has a total of 418 rows.
+Each of the before mentioned Datasets initially have 6 dependent features (X) viz-a-viz PassengerId, Name,	Pclass,	Age,	SibSp,	Parch and	Fare.
+Additionally, the train Dataframe has the Independent Target (y) namely Survived.
+The train Dataset has a total of 899 values throughout the Dataframe.
+The test on the other hand has 414 null values.

 ## Data Selection:
   ### Features we have selected:
-    1. age
+    1. Age
-    2. sex
+    2. Sex
-    3. pclass
+    3. Pclass
-    4. sibsp (Siblings and Spouses)
+    4. Sibsp (Siblings and Spouses)
-    6. parch (Parents and Children)
+    6. Parch (Parents and Children)

 ##  Reasons why following features have been rejected: